Particular/docs.particular.net/persistence/mongodb/index.md

 |Feature                    |   |
 |:---                       |---
 |Supported Storage Types    |Sagas, Outbox, Subscriptions
-|Unsupported Storage Types  |Timeouts
 |Transactions               |Enabled and required by default
 |Saga Concurrency Control   |Pessimistic concurrency only
 |Scripted Deployment        |Not supported
-|Installers                 |Not supported, documents are created in database as needed
+|Installers                 |None.
+Documents are created in database at runtime as needed.

 ## Usage